boldingd/EclipsePhaseContent/HumbleBeginnings.md

 \@Bauble thinks these guys might be fairly competent at spycraft, and they might already be playing the game, and I agree.
 We think it's also possible that these might be false leads, meant to lead people off the trail, or maybe even a trap.
 Any agent that checks these leads should proceed with caution.

+## Status of Operations **\/\/ Ongoing Operations; \/\/ Need-to-Know Only**

+First off: threat assessment unsure, possibly high.
+The two avenues \@curé is worried about are:

+1. They might be working with an ASI/Seed AI.
+1. They might start an inter-faction war.

+Threat for \#2 is low.
+The LLA and Consortium don't love that these guys but habitats on "their" planets, but they've been pretty damn deferential about it.
+The Movement, the Jovians, or the Consortium are all way more likely to start a shooting war.
+Now, *long-term*, if they build up the kinds of numbers they want to have, could that be a problem?
+Sure, but that's a long ways off – like decades.

+On threat 1, opinions are split.
+Of the two of us:

+- \@Gunslinger\#MONOLITH: Unknown.
+  Those large black-budget working-groups are concerning, but that's it – concerning.
+  We don't nuke every hab that has an off-the-books project.
+  More information is needed.
+- \@Bauble: High.
+  They feel off, creepy as fuck.
+  I do not like it when circle-As keep secrets like this.

+Here's where our current operations stand.
+We've gathered most of the intelligence we can gather, without direct contact, risking exposure, or moving resources.

+They've been resistant to probing.
+We know they have some off the books projects – even besides the no-public-records working-groups that they also have.
+And we know physical resources are being diverted.
+We suspect that they have some decent tradecraft; exact capabilities and sophistication unknown.
+But we also know they have some weaknesses, like poor physical security on some of their old-ass habs.
+Or at least it looks like it from the outoside.

+Ongoing operations are:

+1. **Building rep and balance on the Fox-Market.**
+   We want to slow-roll this one; rushing and pushing will just look suspicious, *especially* if we think they might have some super-human expert systems monitoring this thing.
+1. **Working the Guan-Xi to see if we can find an off-the-books shipment.**
+   This one is also going to take time if you don't want to come off like a cop or get picked up by the people you're tracking.
+1. **Trying to find someone who's defected from the Collective.**
+   This one is a little easier, but we also expect less from it.
+   We know people leave.
+   But, as far as we can tell, nobody from the "inner circle" has defected.
+   So, we don't expect anyone we find on the outside to have anything particularly valuable, or a way to get us in.

+Of those, the Fox-Market is the best bet.
+It's going to be slow – and expensive, \@curé \@conjurer – but it gives us our best shot at getting in touch with people on the inside who will be willing and able to help us, and it keeps our risk of exposure low.
+Even though it's a trap.

+> **\*Akimbo**: I, for one, approve of bauble's paranoia.
+>
+> **Plasmage**: Though maybe not their professionalism.
+>
+> **anarcat**: Careful, I can feel BerkeleyMew glaring at you.
+>
+> **Gunslinger\#MONOLITH**: Real bold to tell a proxy to shut the fuck up!
+> I assume \@curé is goign to threaten to pull your brain-stem out through your face, just to be consistant?
+>
+> **anarcat**: You can open whatever case you want to open, and I'll accept whatever the judgement is.
+> But I think everyone in this chat except Akimbos – sorry you're along for the ride on this – was there when this grudge started.
+> We've all been through it, and we don't want to go through it *again*.
+>
+> **\/\/ Sentinel Identity Exposure; \/\/ Need-to-Know Only (implied)**
+>
+> **Plasmage**: God damn it.
+> I'm going to put the sentinel-identity mark on this.
+>
+> Franz, you are not wrong.
+> If anyone else had said that, anyone who wasn't from the old cell, I would **not** put up with it.
+> But life's not fucking fair, deal with it.
+>
+> Chester, I'm giving you a mod ping.
+> But you're right, I'm just going to avoid Lola in public threads until… she gets over it, fuck.
+> Franz, go ahead and open an issue.
+> Blow your load, do whatever you want.
+>
+> **\/\/ Sentinel Identity Exposre classification mark ends**
+> \[ \@anarcat has received a moderation warning \]
+> \[ \@Gunslinger\#MONOLITH has created an issue _here_: formal complaint: proxy favoritism and power abuse. _4_ accounts have subscribed. \]
+>
+> **Padre**: \@Gunslinger I'm taking this one.
+> No more discussion of this here; direct any messages to me or add comments to the open issue.
+>
+> **\*Akimbo**: … what the fuck did I just see?
+>
+> **curé**: Crisse.
+> \@Padre It's best if I keep my distance.
+> Sorry to stick you with my cell's old mess.
+>
+> \@Bauble \@Gunslinger I'll see what Conjurer and I can scrounge up.
+> \@Conjurer Do you know any routers whith Extropian sentinels with the skills to assist?
+>
+> **Conjurer**: Believe it or not, curé, you're not the only router I know. ;)
+> Give me a few days and I'll see who I can round up.

+Next steps are up to \@curé.
+We think there's something to look into here, more work is justified.
+It's router's-choice what that looks like.

+### Decision

+Good work, you two.

+Keep working on the Fox-Market, that sounds like our best bet.
+\@Conjurer and I will find you an Extropian sentinel to work with.
+And some funding.

+\@Bauble, \@anarcat's up for a hab infiltration.
+Work with him to pick a hab and get a plan going.